Mine4aCause/BrowserExtensionMinerPOC/Readme.md

 # Mine4aCause POC

-This project uses Monero through CoinHive to generate hashes for the CoinHive XMR minor.
+This project uses Monero through CoinHive to generate hashes for the CoinHive XMR miner.
 The purpose of this is to demonstrate how a browser extension can be built to mine Monero as a beginning for Mine4aCause.

 This project contains 4 items that you can play with with thanks to [Jan Cazala](https://github.com/cazala) and his